uutzinger/RasPi_InstallScripts/IOTServer.md

 ./menu.sh
 ```
 You will need Docker
 Then we can select modules to be installed.

+* Portainer (docker management)
-* Mosquitto mqtt (sensor messaging protocol)
+* Eclipse-Mosquitto (mqtt sensor messaging protocol)
 * Grafana (data collection and display)
 * Node-RED (automation)
+* InfluxDB (timeseries database)
-* Pi-Hole (DNS advertisement filter)
+* Pi-Hole (DNS with advertisement filter)

 ## PiVPN
+Install if your router does not have VPN server builtin.
 ```
 curl -L https://install.pivpn.io | bash
 ```